cofi/sackspace.el/README.md

 Indirect:

- * Viper+Ido
+* Viper

 If you bind Sackspace in Insert-Mode like

     (define-key viper-insert-global-user-map (kbd "<backspace>") 'sack/backspace)
     (define-key viper-insert-global-user-map (kbd "C-<backspace>") 'sack/hyper-sack))

-   you will encounter Problems with Ido if `viper-vi-style-in-minibuffer' is non-nil, because those will then facade the Ido-Bindings.
+you will encounter Problems if `viper-vi-style-in-minibuffer' is non-nil, because those facade bindings (like those of Ido) in the minibuffer.

 Put

     (setq viper-vi-style-in-minibuffer nil)

-   in your ~/.viper to workaround that behaviour.
+in your ~/.viper to prevent that behaviour.